 Tie off and weave in end.
 Using same color yarn, slip stitch around the bottom. (for ease, I stuffed most of the loose ends in between so I didn’t need to weave them in).
 (Photo 6) (Photo 7)

 I also experimented with colors and I thin this navy blue one with two colors of pink is my favorite.
+I did the outside stitching a complimentary color and it’s so cute!

 I think these cute key rings would be a great craft fair item too.
 I didn’t have a small “best seller” this year, and I think it was a mistake.
+These will be perfect for next year!

 Join our Facebook Community!
 We need YOU!